jeffareid/crc/crc16f/README.md

 work with Visual Studio, with comments added to explain what the RK.. constants represent.

-crc16fa.asm - assembly code using pclulqdq
+crc16fa.asm - assembly code using pclmulqdq

 crc16fc.cpp - code to test crc16fa.asm